Lee Pattison: Early life

 Lee (Marion) Pattison was born in Grand Rapids, Wisconsin, on July 22, 1890.
 His father, Joseph Marion Pattison, was a public school teacher, and his mother, Mary Alice McVicker, a private music teacher.
 While he was still a boy, his family moved to Iowa.
 He studied piano and composition at the New England Conservatory of Music in Boston, where his principal piano teacher was Carl Baermann (1839–1913), a friend and pupil of Franz Liszt.
 Following graduation in 1910, he became a member of the New England faculty.
 Pattison met Guy Maier, who was then a student at the New England Conservatory.
-Following Maier’s graduation in 1913, Maier and Pattison left together for Europe, where they hoped to become pupils of Harold Bauer (1873–1951), Josef Hofmann (1876–1957), or Arthur Schnabel (1882–1951), all eminent pianists of the time.
+Following Maier’s graduation in 1913, Maier and Pattison left together for Europe, where they hoped to become pupils of Harold Bauer (1873–1951), Josef Hofmann (1876–1957), or Artur Schnabel (1882–1951), all eminent pianists of the time.
 They found that Bauer was away and Hofmann took no pupils, but Schnabel was willing to teach them.
 So they went to Berlin, where Schnabel coached them for about a year.
 Maier and Pattison returned to Boston in 1914.